What is Co-Design?

 Another related approach, which even shares part of its name, is experience-based co-design (EBCD).
 EBCD is a co-design approach created by the UK’s National Health Service and employs its own particular methods (notably video-recorded stories as a way to synthesize insights), and has an explicit focus on improving experiences of care.

 When is CoDesign Appropriate?

-When engaging in a social transformation project, and particularly when addressing issues of equity or access, co-design can be a useful approach.
+When engaging in a social innovation project, and particularly when addressing issues of equity or access, co-design can be a useful approach.
 In general, co-design works best when:

 • Your problem isn’t yet clearly defined